blakkan/CabStuff/README.md

 Our customer use case is to plan allocation of taxi/ride-service vehicles to Boroughs, so the lat/long co-ordinates in the Ride Data must be converted to borough.

 We obtain this data by using the online SAAS at https://www.itouchmap.com/latlong.html to create bounding polygons for each borough.
 Boroughs can be bounded with approximately 20 vertices (with water borders requiring fewer points, and complex street boundaries - such as between Brooklyn and Queens requiring more).
 Note:  The points are defined by the project, not by the website, so there are not IP or Terms-of-Use issues.
+The New York City government website was used as a reference for the borough borders (http://maps.nyc.gov/doitt/nycitymap/).

 These immutable polygon vertices are used with matplotlib's point-in-polygon library to provide a transform function for pyspark's map-lambda to add borough identifiers to the Ride data.